JorjBauer/aiie/README.md

 eventually.
 It wouldn't be terribly hard; it's just that the BIOS interface is very limited.)

-## Prioritize Display/Audio

-Any Apple emulator needs real-time support for audio.
-The hardware is very direct: when a particular memory location ($C030) is read from or written to, the speaker's state is toggled.
-By doing this at specific times, the Apple generates a square wave - and this is the basis of the built-in audio.
-Obviously, then, the CPU has to be running at a specific frequency and the updates to the speaker have to come at exactly the right time.

-The Mac version of AiiE runs the CPU a few cycles fast; and then while it's waiting for the CPU to catch up, it's slowly toggling the speaker at the right time.
-This works well because the actual computer it's running on is so much faster than the CPU it's emulating.

-The Teensy verison can't afford all that overhead.
-It runs the virtual CPU in batches of 24-ish cycles, unless it updates the speaker; in which case, the virtual CPU returns control to the main program early.
-This was important while the Teensy code was queueing... but the queueing has since been removed, and its virtual MMU directly toggles the speaker as the virtual CPU is running.
-(This isn't quite as accurate as the Mac verison but it's close enough; uses less RAM;
-and uses less CPU.)

-While all that's running, the display is also updating from the main loop.
-The trobule is that it takes quite a lot of time to update the display.
-Much longer than one CPU cycle.
-Much longer than hundreds of CPU cycles.
-Which means that one of two bad things happens.

-Either (a) the CPU can run and update the video while you're still pushing that video to the screen - which means you can wind up with (e.g.) half a cloud in Skyfox at the top of the screen, and nothing immediately below it, because the video is "tearing" (getting partial results that change over time as it scans down the screen); or (b) you block the CPU from running while updating the display, which means the CPU runs in fits and starts.
-Since the audio is directly coupled to the CPU that also means the audio will be very messed up.

-So this BIOS option lets you choose whether you want good audio or good video.

 # Building (on a Mac)

 While this isn't the purpose of the emulator, it is functional, and is